-- 4.4.1 The Designated Safeguarding Lead should be an appropriate senior member of staff and will take lead responsibility for Safeguarding and Child Protection (including online safety and understanding the filtering and monitoring systems and processes in place. - 4.4.2 This role carries a significant level of responsibility and they should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
-DSLs should have their training updated at least every two years and also undertake Prevent awareness training. - 4.4.3 If the DSL is not the Senior Member of Staff for Cared for Children they should liaise closely with them if there are any concerns about Cared for Children. - 4.4.4 If the child has Special Educational Needs, the DSL should ensure that they are confident and comfortable with advice from the SENCO as to how to approach any meeting with the child. - 4.4.5 The DSL should be confident and comfortable with the reporting procedures within their borough and know the importance of information sharing as per Working Together to Safeguard Children 2018.
+- 4.4.1 The Designated Safeguarding Lead should be an appropriate senior member of staff and will take lead responsibility for Safeguarding and Child Protection (including online safety and understanding the filtering and monitoring systems and processes in place. - 4.4.2 This role carries a significant level of responsibility, and they should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
+DSLs should have their training updated at least every two years and, also undertake Prevent awareness training. - 4.4.3 If the DSL is not the Senior Member of Staff for Cared for Children, they should liaise closely with them if there are any concerns about Cared for Children. - 4.4.4 If the child has Special Educational Needs, the DSL should ensure that they are confident and comfortable with advice from the SENCO as to how to approach any meeting with the child. - 4.4.5 The DSL should be confident and comfortable with the reporting procedures within their authority and know the importance of information sharing as per Working Together to Safeguard Children 2023.
 Each Local Authority will have their own methods of reporting.
-The DSL should be aware of and prepared to use the escalation process within their borough. - 4.4.6 The DSL should provide a termly report to governors as part of the Local Governing Body meetings which contains information outlined in 4.7.7. - 4.4.7 The DSL should provide an annual report for governors as outlined in 4.7.8. - 4.4.8 The DSL should provide termly updates for the Director of Safeguarding as required, including top 3 concerns recorded and any concerns in relation to information sharing and
+The DSL should be aware of and prepared to use the escalation process within their authority. - 4.4.6 The DSL should provide a termly report to governors as part of the Local Governing Body meetings which contains information outlined in 4.7.7. - 4.4.7 The DSL should provide an annual report for governors as outlined in 4.7.8. - 4.4.8 The DSL should provide termly updates for the Head of Safeguarding as required, including top 3 concerns recorded and any concerns in relation to information sharing and the responsibilities of other stakeholders i.e. non-attendance at core group and strategy meetings. - 4.4.9 The DSL should notify the Head of Safeguarding if there are any concerns and be prepared to develop an open and honest relationship. - 4.4.10 DSLs should attend Trust knowledge sharing sessions as part of our Safeguarding delivery strategy.